ivoryue/Email-Spam-Filter/README.md

 # Introduction

-The goal of this project is to classify spam from ham (good emails) based on the frequencies of words in the email.
-The project has a given dataset of word frequency of 6000+ emails, and the emails have already been classified for me to construct and test model.
+The goal of this project is to use models to classify spam from ham (good emails) based on the frequencies of words in the email.
+The project has a given dataset of word frequency of 6000+ emails, and the emails have already been classified as spam or ham for me to construct and test models.

 # Statistical Algorithms (Models)